scubamuc/wiki-md/README.md

 here are some of my personal notes and rough drafts for official [wikis](https://github.com/nextcloud-snap/nextcloud-snap/wiki).
 Some are in german, some have been translated in english and others are mixed.

-Remember these are notes... so use any commands **at own risk**.
+Remember these are notes... so use any commands and scripts **at own risk**.
 Adapt them to your needs if you like, but be careful and double check!

 If you find the information you need, thats great.